RajSanpui/network-programming/simple-client-server/README.md

 Socket = IP address + port number, and this is what this structure is all about.
 In addition it just specifies which address family - IPv4 or IPv6.

+The port number needs to be in network byte ordering.
+Network byte ordering is always big-endian which can differ from host byte ordering.
+Hence the conversion.
+Use htons( ) - Host byte to network byte short.

 struct sockaddr_in {
     sa_family_t    sin_family; /* address family: AF_INET */
     in_port_t      sin_port;   /* port in network byte order */